quiltdata/quilt/catalog/Coding Standards.md

 ### Unit-tests

-  * Main test unit is a function. `Describe` test for function
+  * Main test unit is a function. `Describe` test for a function

   * One test for one assertion